Cilium117/Icarus/README.md

 Minerjack_ForgedCrops+: Increased Mining Radius for the "Neves" pickaxe (60 -> 75).
 Increased Felling Damage on the "Dias" Axe (50 -> 70).
 Increased +Smelting speed of the Talent "Stoking the Flames" (1/2 10% -> 15% & 2/2 15% -> 35%), and the growth speed of the Talent "Green Thumb" (1/2 10% -> 15% & 2/2 20% -> 30%)

 Installation (Steam):

 Right click Icarus in your game library

-Click Properties...
+Click Properties

 Select Local Files tab

 Click Browse

 Go to \Icarus\Content\Paks\mods.
-If there is no mods folder, create one inside Paks Download the .pak from this page and put it in the mods folder.
+If there is no mods folder, create one inside Paks

+Download the .pak from this page and put it in the mods folder.

 All done, start the game

 To uninstall, simply delete the .pak

-Compatibility with other mods and future patches
-Mod is expected to survive game updates.
+Mod is expected to function after weekly updates.